TheEternalCitizens/mudlet-integration/README.md

 ![Screenshot from 2019-10-31 18-10-17](https://user-images.githubusercontent.com/3466499/67989620-c619de00-fc09-11e9-849f-df91d68e8c6f.png)

 From this point on, you should be ready to tinker!
 Click "Connect" to connect to the game, and it will prompt you for your username and password.
-To edit the code, open one of the files you just installed, by clicking the "Scripts" button for example.
+To edit some source code, open one of the files that you just installed -- for example, by clicking the "Scripts" button.
 Any changes you make here will be written back to your file system when you click "Save Profile".
-From here, you can use [git](https://hackernoon.com/understanding-git-2-81feb12b8b26) to contribute your changes to this repository.
+From here, you can use git to contribute your changes to this repository.

 ![Screenshot from 2019-10-31 18-20-21](https://user-images.githubusercontent.com/3466499/67990077-2b220380-fc0b-11e9-913d-79bee6ecc008.png)

 ## Running the tests

 Currently, we don't have a way to test our code, other than manually clicking through UI.
-The developers of mudlet itself have been considering adopting [a GUI testing framework](https://www.froglogic.com/squish/), and maybe we should consider it too.
+The developers of mudlet itself have been considering adopting a [GUI testing framework](https://www.froglogic.com/squish/), and maybe we should consider it too.

 ## Deployment

-We use [drone.io](https://drone.io), a cloud-based project automation service, to watch for activity on this github repository, and take action when it sees that we do certain things.
+We use [drone.io](https://drone.io) -- a cloud-based project automation service -- to watch for activity on this github repository, and take action when it sees that we do certain things.
 Every time we cut [a release](https://github.com/TheEternalCitizens/mudlet-integration/releases), it uses [muddler](https://github.com/demonnic/muddler) to combine all the code in the `src` directory into an `mpackage` file, and then it uploads this file to the release page.
 This `mpackage` is how our users can install our code into their mudlet client.

 ## Built With